 GED or home schooled applicants will be considered for admission by individual review.

 Majors With Additional Requirements

 Some majors have additional requirements on top of the ones listed above.
-For more information, visit uh.edu/freshman-majors-ar.
+Find out more information about majors with additional requirements for freshmen.

 No Class Rank